 ...$ sudo nano /etc/modules

-The file may already have one of the required lines, but it should look as follows:
+The file may already have one of the required lines, but should look as follows:

 # /etc/modules: kernel modules to load at boot time. # # This file contains the names of kernel modules that should be loaded # at boot time, one per line.
 Lines beginning with "#" are ignored. # Parameters can be specified after the module name. snd-bcm2835 i2c-bcm2708 i2c-dev

-Save the file and exit.
+It’s the last two i2c-… modules that must be listed; if there are others in the file, don’t delete them!
+Save and exit.
 Now that the modules are listed in /etc/modules, ensure they’re installed:

 ...$ sudo apt-get install i2c-tools

-Before continuing, a reboot of the r-π module is required, as the now un-blacklisted and installed module needs to be loaded somehow:
+Before continuing, if any of the above changes were made, a reboot is required, as the now un-blacklisted and installed module needs to be loaded somehow:

 ...$ sudo shutdown -r now